 choosing your yoga education

-For advanced teachers, our professional yoga therapy program is known as KC Yoga Therapy,and is undergoing the accreditation process at this time with the International Association of Yoga Therapists.
-Any teacher completing the bridge program, or our 300 hour advanced program is eligible for admission.
+For teachers desiring to go past the 300 hour/Bridge program our KC Yoga Therapy Professional Training Certificate (KCYT) is the perfect solution.
+The KCYT program is undergoing the accreditation process at this time with the International Association of Yoga Therapists.
+Any teacher completing the 300 hour/bridge program in good standing is eligible for admission without additional admission fees,however any teacher may apply for admission.

 What makes the IIYS different?
 You choose yourself first...learn about you; who you are and what you bring to the table not only as a yoga teacher or yoga therapist, but you as human being with a life full of stuff.
 We include the study of the seven Indian philosophies, so that you gain an understanding of the rich cultural background of the Yoga Sciences.
 Your path of study here will include some of the greatest teachers in the world.
 So make your yoga teacher training and your professional yoga therapist training not only another certificate, but an opportunity for you to really know yourself so you can facilitate healing in others...it's unique..and sets us apart from all other programs.